Bibliotherapy: The Magical Healing Quality of Literature

 The first origins of book therapy or bibliotherapy can be traced back to the Ancient Greeks, who built libraries holding both entertainment and educational books.
 Aristotle’s literature was considered medicine for the soul.
 King Ramses II of Egypt also built a dedicated chamber filled with books that was aptly labelled “House of Healing for the Soul”, according to the Greek historian Diodorus Siculus, in his monumental work Bibliotheca historical.

 In the early nineteenth century, doctors were prescribing books for guidance and respite from suffering and libraries were important contributions to European psychiatric institutions enabling the practice of bibliotherapy.
-In the early twentieth century, soldiers who were involved in World War One were reading to manage post-war trauma and many military hospitals had libraries attached to them to incorporate bibliotherapy.
-There was a movement taking shape across both the US and the UK, that continued to build on bibliotherapy initiatives and resources.
+In the early twentieth century, soldiers who were involved in World War I were reading to manage post-war trauma and many military hospitals had libraries attached to them to incorporate bibliotherapy, a large part of which was poetry therapy.
+There was a movement taking shape across both the US and the UK, that continued to build on bibliotherapy initiatives and resources (poetry therapy had been instrumental to the development of bibliotherapy).
 One such book as part of the Hospital Libraries book series, originally published in 1913 by Edith Kathleen Jones, is ‘A Thousand Books for the Hospital Library’ It was written ‘as a guide towards the selection of wholesome, readable literature for those who are ill either physically or mentally.
 While it has been compiled with the requirements of the latter class of patients in mind, it would seem no less suitable for the former, or, in fact, for any small library which desires only bright, wholesome, interesting books.’
 It continues to stand as a work of cultural significance.

 The practice expanded further in the 1950s when Carolyn Shrodes, author of ‘The Conscious Reader’ theorised that characters in stories can be hugely influential to those readers that identify with them.